 Yahui He is a PhD candidate in the Department of East Asian Languages and Cultures, specializing in Chinese archaeology.
-Her research interests include human-plant relationship, food production and consumption, and their discourses in sociopolitical dimensions of prehistoric China.
-Most recently, her field and laboratory work has been oriented to foodways in the Northern Zone of China (northern Shannxi and south-central Inner Mongolia) during the Neolithic period by employing archaeobotanical approaches.
-In addition, she has been engaged in collaborative projects from other regions in China and beyond (Taiwan, Honduras, and Peru, etc. ) and a series of experimental studies.
+Her research interests include human-plant relationship, food production and consumption, and their discourses in environmental and social dimensions of prehistoric China.
+Her dissertation focuses on plant food practices in the north borderland region of China (northern Shaanxi and south-central Inner Mongolia) during the Neolithic period by employing archaeobotanical approaches.
+In addition, she has been engaged in collaborative projects from other regions in China and beyond (Erlitou, Taiwan, Honduras, etc.) and a series of experimental studies.

 Education & Certifications

 Bachelor, Xiamen University, China, History, Archaeology track & Law (2013)

 - Brewing and Serving Alcoholic Beverages to Erlitou Elites of Prehistoric China: Residue Analysis of Ceramic Vessels FRONTIERS IN ECOLOGY AND EVOLUTION 2022; 10